machanism-org/machai/genai-client/src/site/markdown/index.md

 GenAI Client is a Java library for integrating Machai applications with generative AI platforms through a consistent provider abstraction.
 It provides prompt and instruction handling, provider resolution, runtime configuration, embedding support, usage tracking, and Java function-tool registration for AI-powered workflows.

 The library is organized around the common `Genai` lifecycle contract and shared provider infrastructure.
-Applications can resolve a configured provider from model identifiers such as `OpenAI:gpt-4o-mini`, attach prompts, system instructions, files, tools, web-search support, or MCP servers, and execute requests without depending directly on vendor-specific SDK details.
+Applications can resolve a configured provider from model identifiers such as `OpenAI:gpt-4o-mini`, attach prompts, system instructions, tools, web-search support, or MCP servers, and execute requests without depending directly on vendor-specific SDK details.
 Token usage is captured in immutable usage records and can be aggregated per model for reporting and diagnostics.

 GenAI Client also includes a lightweight tool metadata layer.
 Java methods annotated as tools or prompts can be discovered through `ServiceLoader`, described with parameter metadata, filtered for supported application classes, and registered with providers as AI-callable functions.
 This enables advanced use cases such as semantic search, automated content generation, intelligent project assembly, structured tool execution, local tool orchestration, and provider-independent prompt workflows.